KajsaSegle/FSH_Cybers-kerhet/README.md

-# This is a read me file
+This is an encryption tool that can generate symmetrical keys, encrypt files and decrypt files.